DiarmuidHenry/Project-03/README.md

 ### Game Theory

 Whilst playing with my partner at home, we have often both been in the situation where it is unclear as to which route is the best/shortest to take.
-Since there is a relatively small number of towns, each connected to only a few other towns, it seemed apparent to me that one could create a graph/network that represents the game: each town being represented by a node, and each pair of adjacent towns connected by an edge whose weight is the number of steps between said towns.
+Since there is a relatively small number of towns, each connected to only a few other towns, it seemed apparent to me that one could create a graph/network that represents the game: each town being represented by a node/vertex, and each pair of adjacent towns connected by an edge whose weight is the number of steps between said towns.
 From this, one could use `numpy` and `networkx` to find the shortest path.
 This means we can essentially reduce playing the game to a modified Travelling Salesman Problem (those unfamiliar with this problem can [read more about it here](https://en.wikipedia.org/wiki/Travelling_salesman_problem)).
-The modifications in this case are that we don't want to necessarily end where we started, and we only need to visit a subset of all vertices in the graph (but we may traverse all edges on the graph in our journey).
+The modifications in this case are that we don't want to necessarily end where we started, and we only need to visit a subset of all vertices in the graph (but we may traverse all edges of the graph in our journey).

 By creating a graph of the game, I can exploit properties and algorithms used in Graph Theory to systematically explore any/all routes simply through `for` loops in code, thereby ensuring that the resulting path is the shortest that exists.
 Due to the relatively small number of towns and Town Cards, this problem can be solved in (at most) a few seconds.
 For larger numbers of Town Cards, more computing power (or a lot more time) would be needed.